Richard Acland: Later career

 Soon after leaving parliament he took a job as a maths master at Wandsworth Grammar School in Sutherland Grove, new Southfields, London, with effect from September 1955.
 In 1957 he helped to form the Campaign for Nuclear Disarmament (CND), and was a senior lecturer in education at St. Luke's College of Education, Exeter, between 1959 and his retirement in 1974.
 He became president of The Devonshire Association in 1974.
 Acland died in Exeter in 1990, two days before his 84th birthday.

 Writings

 Acland's book, Unser Kampf, published by Penguin in 1940, containing ideas inspired by a Christian-based moral view of society.
-It proved immensely popular, going through 5 impressions in six months.
+It proved highly popular, going through five impressions in six months.
 His later works, The Forward March (1941) and How it can be done (1943) elaborated on these themes.
 He advocated common ownership, citing the work of Conrad Noel as well as the Bible to support his views.